argentlabs/l2-bridge-swapper/README.md

 The following DeFi tokens pairs are currently supported:

-- stETH / ETH using Lido Finance
+- stETH (wrapped) / ETH using Lido Finance
 - yvUSDC / USDC using Yearn
 - yvDAI / DAI using Yearn
 - yvWBTC / WBTC using Yearn
 - yvCrvStETH / ETH using Yearn
 - GVT / DAI using Gro Protocol
 - GVT / USDC using Gro Protocol
+- aDAI (wrapped) / DAI using Aave
+- aUSDC (wrapped) / USDC using Aave

+The wrapped versions are non-rebasing representations of the tokens.

 ## Specification